The CEO Who Fears Their Creation

 A CEO works to unite their leadership team while unconsciously creating obstacles to that unity.
 The pattern isn't about capability or commitment.
 It's about conflicting internal drivers that operate below awareness.

-One part wants alignment and cohesion.
-Another part fears what happens when the team becomes too strong, too unified, too independent.
-The result: a leadership dynamic where progress toward unity triggers behaviors that undermine it.
+One part of the CEO genuinely wants alignment and cohesion.
+Another part fears what a truly unified, independent team means for their own role.
+The result is a leadership dynamic where progress toward unity triggers behaviors that undermine it, and neither the CEO nor their team can quite explain why.

 Team alignment initiatives stall without clear reason